Overview

 kubectl get svc -n octelium octelium-ingress-dataplane

 The EXTERNAL-IP field of the output that command should be set to your actual main IP address and does not have a <pending> or an empty value.
-If your Cluster VM is behind NAT, you might need to uninstall the Cluster via ./install-demo-cluster.sh --uninstall and re-install by adding the --nat flag as shown above.
+If your Cluster VM is behind NAT, you might need to uninstall the Cluster via ./install-cluster.sh --uninstall and re-install by adding the --nat flag as shown above.

 You can also try to curl curl -k https://<DOMAIN> to verify that the Octelium ingress is running.
 The -k flag is used here in order to ignore the TLS certificate errors since the initial TLS certificate is a self-signed certificate that should be replaced with octops cert or kubectl create secret tls as shown above.
 That curl command should output an HTML of the login web page.